go-iiif/go-iiif/README.md

 This is a fork `greut`'s [iiif](https://github.com/greut/iiif) package that moves most of the processing logic in to discrete Go packages and defines source, derivative and graphics details in a JSON config file.
 There is also an additional caching layer for both source images and derivatives.

-It mostly works but it still a work in progress.

 _And by "forked" I mean that `greut` and I decided that [it was best](https://github.com/greut/iiif/pull/2) for this code and his code to wave at each other across the divide but not necessarily to hold hands._

 ## Setup